microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-02.md

 - What model would you select to generate new names?
 - How to retrieve embeddings?

 You will run the following Jupyter notebook for this challenge.
-You can find it in the Notebooks folder of `Resources.zip` file located in the General Channel of the Teams Channel created for the hosted event.
+You can find it in the `/Notebooks` folder of `Resources.zip` file.

 - `CH-02-ModelComparison.ipynb`